 Minor S&R can be broken whereas strong S&R may stop the prices to move in the ongoing direction and cause reversals.

-One should remember that the S&R lines only indicates possibility of reversal of prices.
+One should remember that the S&R lines only indicate the possibility of reversal of prices.

 This by no means should be taken for granted.